TISM: Identities

 However, when TISM performed on John Safran's Music Jamboree in 2002 playing "(He'll Never Be An) Ol' Man River" on instruments from Greece, the song writers' names were revealed during the credit roll which read "'(He'll Never Be An) Ol' Man River' by Damian Cowell / Peter Minack / Jack Holt / James Paull / Eugene Cester ...
 Performed by TISM."
 Up until then, the songwriters' names were publicly available on the APRA/AMCOS database, but now the songwriting credits on the site just say "TISM" instead of the members' real names; Damian Cowell's real name is listed as one of the songwriters of Root!'s songs, however.
 The tracks from the band's comeback album Death to Art are also credited on the database to Minack, Cowell, Holt and Cester.

 The song writers' names were also published later, alongside information on "Everyone Else Has Had More Sex Than Me" when it hit success in Sweden and Germany in 2004.

-However, vigilant fans would have noticed the names some years earlier: Hitler-Barassi was photographed in 1993 at the opening night of Madame Butterfly, which was published on 4 April 1993; the book revealed the member to be Peter Minack, who later released a book of his own (Campaigning With Grant) in 2000 about the American Civil War.
+Earlier, Hitler-Barassi was photographed in 1993 at the opening night of Madame Butterfly, which was published on 4 April 1993; the book revealed the member to be Peter Minack, who later released a book of his own (Campaigning With Grant) in 2000 about the American Civil War.
 The book contains thin references to TISM.
 In interviews about his book, Minack revealed he was a teacher, his father fought in World War II for the Germans, and that he is fanatical about the Richmond Football Club, explaining his stage moniker.

 Guitarist Tokin Blackman's real name was James "Jock" Paull.
 Paull died of cancer on 9 April 2008 at the age of 50.

 Eugene Cester was revealed in an Age column as being the uncle of Nic and Chris Cester of Melbourne's Jet, however, it did not state which member he is.
 It is believed that he is Eugene De La Hot Croix Bun.

 On 28 March 2007, a Myspace page opened for a Melbourne band called Root! which the lead singer claimed to be "the friend of the uncle of the guys in Jet".
 The page also lists James Paull as a "friend".
 Humphrey B. Flaubert's real name is Damian Cowell, who performs in the band as D.C.
 Root.